rzhlm/IUBH-habittracker/README.md

 .\venv\Scripts\activate.bat (on Windows)
 source /venv/bin/activate (POSIX)
 ```
-or with the equivalent options in 'uv' or 'pyenv', or whichever tools you use.
+or with the equivalent options in e.g. 'uv' or 'pyenv', or whichever tools you use.
 Once that is done, you can install the required PyTest package:
 ```
-uv pip install -r requirements.txt or pip install -r requirements.txt
+uv pip install -r requirements.txt or pip install -r requirements.txt or pip install pytest
 ```

 and then you can run the tests, e.g.